Nicholas Mosley (mayor)

 Sir Nicholas Mosley (c.
-1527 – 12 December 1612), also spelt Mosly and Moseley, was a manufacturer of woolen cloth, who subsequently became lord of the manor of Manchester, and a Lord Mayor of London for the year 1599 to 1600.
+1527 – 12 December 1612) was an English merchant and politician who served as the Lord Mayor of London in 1599.

 Nicholas Mosley was born in or near Manchester in c.
 1527, supposedly the eldest son of Edward Moseley and his wife Margaret Moseley (née Elcock).
 With his younger brothers, Oswald (1534-1621), Francis (1535-1570), and Anthonie (1537-1607), he appears to have initiated what became a highly successful business as a woolen manufacturer and merchant.

 By the early 1550s, Mosley had moved from Manchester to London as a step in the expansion of the business.
 Mosley went on to become a city of London merchant and a member of the Worshipful Company of Clothworkers.

 In London (on 20 February 1553) Mosley married Margery Whitbroke at All Hallows, Honey Lane, in the City of London.
-They were to have a total of nine known children, of whom the youngest, Edward, became a highly successful barrister, was knighted by King James I in 1614; was appointed a justice of the peace and Attorney-General for the Duchy of Lancaster; was elected as an MP for Preston in 1614, 1620–2, and 1624–5; and was the Mosley who first acquired the estates at Rolleston on Dove, in Staffordshire, held by the Mosley family for 400 years from the early 1600s until the 20th Century (see below).
+They were to have a total of nine known children, of whom the youngest, Edward, became a highly successful barrister, was knighted by King James I in 1614; was appointed a justice of the peace and Attorney-General for the Duchy of Lancaster; was elected as an MP for Preston in 1614, 1620–2, and 1624–5; and was the Mosley who first acquired the estates at Rolleston on Dove, in Staffordshire, held by the Mosley family for 400 years from the early 1600s until the 20th century (see below).

 Between the early 1560s and the mid to late 1570s, Mosley returned to the Manchester area (where five of his children were baptized at St James' Chapel, Didsbury, between 1562 and 1568).
 However, after the death of his brother Francis in c.
 1570–71, Mosley returned to London to manage the commercial end of the family business.